 Wigtown is a short stroll up the hill and is a lovely town with attractive public gardens forming a focal point in the centre of historic Wigtown.
 The character of the town changes from sleepy peacefulness to hustle and bustle during it's famous book fair in September resulting in the town happily carrying the title of "Scotland's National Book Town"

-The Town has retained an delightful old-fashioned charm and ithere are pleasant walks to follow while meandering through the town and enjoying the high quality gift shops, small gallerys, excellent plant nursery, numerous book shops and many cafes.
-The area spoils for choice for things to explore and discover, with local walks, breath-taking scenery and nearby Areas of Outstanding Natural Beauty, wilderness and romantic sites.
-Inland, there are the Galloway Hills with hidden lochs and dramatic waterfalls, whilst the beautiful Solway coastline with sandy beaches, rocky coves and picturesque villages is also just a short drive away. ne such village not to miss is Garlieston village with it's attractive harbour small sandy beach and welcoming Inn fromwhich to watch the busy waterbourne activities of both pleasure and commercial fishing boats.
+The Town has retained an delightful old-fashioned charm and there are pleasant walks to follow while meandering through the town and enjoying the high quality gift shops, small galleries, numerous book shops and many cafes.
+The area spoils for choice of things to explore and discover, with breath-taking scenery, nearby areas of Outstanding Natural Beauty, wilderness and romantic sites.
+Inland, there are the Galloway Hills with hidden lochs and dramatic waterfalls, whilst the beautiful Solway coastline with sandy beaches, rocky coves and picturesque villages are also just a short drive away.
+One such village not to miss is Garlieston village with it's attractive harbour small sandy beach and welcoming Inn from which to watch the busy waterborne activities while enjoying a cold beverage.